 While there is free Wi-Fi, there are no TVs and no phones.
 There are six shared bathrooms on the floor.
 Out of the 33 rooms, 28 of them are single occupancy, making it a popular choice for solo female travelers.
 The authentic rooms are also a slightly lower price than the contemporary rooms.

 The contemporary rooms combine the rustic design of the monastery with modern influences.
 These rooms are similar to hotel rooms, each with a private bathroom.
 There are both single and double occupancy rooms available.
 While the contemporary rooms cost a little more than the authentic rooms, it isn’t by too much.

 Wellness and Holistic Health Center

-For guests of the hotel and wellness center, a typical day starts with movement and meditation, allows an hour for creative efforts (drawing, making art), has yoga sessions or guided walks, and ends with film screenings or readings.
+For guests of the hotel and wellness center, a typical day starts with movement and meditation.
+It’s followed up by an hour for creativity, like drawing or making art.
+Later, you can participate in yoga sessions or guided walks, and the day ends with film screenings or readings.

 If you’re visiting Quebec City, be sure to spend at least an afternoon at Le Monastère des Augustines, exploring the museum, taking a yoga class, and dining at the restaurant.
+It’s a must if you love wellness travel.
 I’d love to return to stay the night and attend some classes and workshops.
 Please note: a majority of the workshops are in French, but some are offered in English.